1902 Alabama Crimson White football team: Texas

 In the first all-time meeting against the University of Texas, Alabama lost 10–0 on The Quad.
 In a game dominated by both defenses early, Texas scored their first touchdown with only 0:13 remaining in the first half on a ten-yard John A. Jackson.
 He then scored the only other touchdown in the second half for the 10–0 Longhorn victory.

 Georgia Tech

 In the first all-time meeting against Georgia Tech, Alabama won 26–0 at Birmingham.
 Alabama took a 5–0 halftime lead after James Forman scored the only points of the first half on a seven-yard touchdown run.
 Alabama then scored four second half touchdown from Forman, Frederick Grist Stickney and two by Auxford Burks for the 26–0 victory.

 LSU

 Alabama closed the 1902 season two days after their victory over Georgia Tech with an 11–0 loss against LSU at Tuscaloosa.
 Henry Landry scored both touchdowns for LSU in the victory.
-The loss brought Alabama's all-time record against LSU to 0–2.